mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Absoluteness
 Absoluteness is a property of a formula.
 A formula is said to be absolute if it has the same truth value in each class of structures/models.

+## Ancestral logic
+Ancestral logic is the extension of FOL with a transitive closure operation (the transitive closure of a binary relation R on a set X is the smallest relation on X that contains R and is transitive).

 ## Argumentation theory
 Argumentation theory, or argumentation, is the interdisciplinary study of how conclusions can be reached from premises through logical reasoning.
 It includes debate, dialogue, conversation, persuasion.
 It studies inference and procedural rules in artificial and real world settings.